tazboyz16/Ubuntu-Server-Auto-Install/README.md

 # Ubuntu Server Auto Install
 (Currently Using 16.04.2 LTS Server 64bit as of 3/20/2017)

+My setup is great for Fresh installs and for Reinstall with applying current settings

 Credit for begining work on Creating Custom Auto Install Server ISO https://pricklytech.wordpress.com/2013/04/21/ubuntu-server-unattended-installation-custom-cd/